Breaking Symmetry in D2D Coded Caching: Optimal Communication with Low Subpacketization: Introduction

 \subsection{Summary of Contributions}

-The contributions of this paper are summarized as follows: \begin{itemize} \item We reveal a fundamental distinction between D2D and shared-link coded caching in terms of \sbp.
-Prior work has shown that, in shared-link coded caching, achieving the optimal MAN rate requires a subpacketization level no smaller than $\binom{K}{t}$.
-In contrast, we demonstrate that this limitation does not apply to D2D coded caching: for a broad range of system parameters---including the number of users, files, and cache sizes---the optimal communication rate can be achieved with subpacketization smaller than the JCM scheme.
-Our result not only reveals the suboptimality of the \sota JCM \schm in terms of \sbp, but also strictly improves upon existing works that achieve reduced subpacketization at the cost of increased communication rates, \ie, our result attains strictly better rate-subpacketization trade-offs.
+\begin{itemize} \item \tit{We reveal a fundamental distinction in \sbp between D2D and shared-link coded caching.} In shared-link coded caching, prior results show that achieving the optimal MAN rate requires subpacketization no smaller than $\binom{K}{t}$ under the PDA framework~\cite{yan2017pda}.
+In contrast, we show that this limitation does not carry over to D2D coded caching: the optimal JCM rate can be preserved with subpacketization strictly smaller than $F_{\rm JCM}=t\binom{K}{t}$.
+This demonstrates that the full symmetry of the JCM scheme is sufficient but not necessary for rate optimality, and exposes a new degree of freedom unique to the D2D setting.